Pion observables calculated in Minkowski and Euclidean spaces with Ans\"atze for quark propagators: Summary and conclusions

-The simple analytic structure of quark--propagator {\it Ans\"{a}tze} employed, together with suitable approximations for the required vertices, enabled us to keep control of the Wick rotation when calculating some processes; the pertinent amplitudes can be calculated equally in Minkowski and Euclidean space.
-Kindred studies are mostly restricted to the Euclidean space; their propagators and vertices are sensibly defined for spacelike external momenta, $q^2 = (q^0)^2-|\vec{q}|^2<0$, but their analytic properties (singularities in the first and third quadrants of the complex $q^0$ plane) preclude Wick rotation back to the Minkowski space.
-In principle, it is not difficult to impose the correct perturbative asymptotic behavior on gluon and quark propagator in such models.
-In the context of the coupled Schwinger--Dyson and Bethe--Salpeter equation, such an example is provided in Ref.~\cite{Jain:1991pk,Munczek:1991jb,Jain:1993qh}; a similar and widely used model is introduced in Refs.~\cite{Maris:1997tm,Maris:1999nt} and its application reviewed in Ref.~\cite{Maris:2003vk}.
-Among the variety of quark--propagator {\it Ans\"atze} explored in Ref.~\cite{Alkofer:2003jj} that exhibit correct pQCD behavior, none is suitable for the calculation methods presented in this work: the branch cut in propagator functions do not allow the usage of perturbative techniques while the complicated singularity structure prevents the Wick rotation.
+In the present paper, however, more important than the phenomenological considerations is the following: the simple analytic structure of quark--propagator {\it Ans\"{a}tze} employed, together with suitable approximations for the required vertices, enabled us to keep control of the Wick rotation when calculating some processes; the pertinent amplitudes can be calculated equally in Minkowski and Euclidean space.
+Kindred studies are mostly restricted to the Euclidean space; their propagators and vertices are sensibly defined for spacelike external momenta, $q^2 = (q^0)^2-|\vect{q}|^2<0$, but their analytic properties (singularities in the first and third quadrants of the complex $q^0$ plane) preclude Wick rotation back to the Minkowski space.
+In principle, it is not difficult to impose the correct perturbative asymptotic behavior on gluon and quark propagators in such models.
+In the context of the coupled Schwinger--Dyson and Bethe--Salpeter equation, such an example is provided in Refs.~\cite{Jain:1991pk,Munczek:1991jb,Jain:1993qh}; a similar and widely used model is introduced in Refs.~\cite{Maris:1997tm,Maris:1999nt} and its application reviewed in Ref.~\cite{Maris:2003vk}.
+Among the variety of quark--propagator {\it Ans\"atze} explored in Ref.~\cite{Alkofer:2003jj} that exhibit correct pQCD behavior, none is suitable for the calculation methods presented in this work: the branch cut in propagator functions do not allow the use of perturbative techniques while the complicated singularity structure prevents the Wick rotation.

-The future work may include calculation of some other processes involving quark loops, {\it e.g.}, $\gamma^\star\to 3\pi$, $\gamma\gamma\to\pi\pi$, and $\pi^0\to e^-e^+$.
+Future work may include calculation of some other processes involving quark loops, {\it e.g.}, $\gamma^\star\to 3\pi$, $\gamma\gamma\to\pi\pi$, and $\pi^0\to e^-e^+$.
 The most appealing improvement would be a quark propagator {\it Ansatz} that has the correct UV behavior and, at the same time, enough simple analytic structure that allow Wick rotation (in the sense used in this paper).
 But it is not evident to us whether such a task could be achieved.